zivmaaya/NeuralCMS/README.md

 ## Getting started

-Start working with the NeuralCMS in 'NeuralCMS_notebook.ipynb'.
+Start working with the NeuralCMS in `NeuralCMS_notebook.ipynb`.

 ## Acknowledgements